Semidual Kitaev lattice model and tensor network representation

 } \end{defn}

 We shall now proceed to solve the bicrossproduct model in this framework of Hopf tensor network states.
 We choose a particular Hopf tensor network state as a ground state of the model so that this state is topologically ordered.
-We consider the case of a surface without boundaries.

-\begin{thm} (Ground state of the mirror bicrossproduct model).
-Let $\eta$ and $k$ the Haar integrals of $H^{*}$ and $H^{\text{cop}}$ respectively.
-Then a degenerate ground state of the mirror bicrossproduct $H^{\text{cop}}\lrbicross H$-model is